akonecki/CodingProjects/ctci/iteration1/chapter2/README.md

 - For each iteration will perform an add of new digit to the new Linklist which is the sum.
 - sum scope is the entire problem.
 - Did not say anything about negatives, will assume they are outside the scope of the problem.

+#### Problem Issues
+- None

+#### Problem Solution
+- Solution describes two solutions, one with the orientation of the data as given (reverse order) and the other with the order flipped.
+- The flipped uses more recursion but pads the one that is shorter.
+This is fine but actually un-necessary.